- Chart

 Bid-Ask Spread

-The bid-ask spread for the ETF Themes Global Systemically Important Banks ETF can be wider than more liquid ETFs, reflecting a higher cost of trading for investors.
+The bid-ask spread for the ETF Themes Global Systemically Important Banks ETF is likely wider than that of highly liquid ETFs, indicating a slightly higher cost of trading for investors.

 Market Dynamics